TheAnanta/chitti-docs/src/pages/reference/admin.md

-# Admin APIs for Course Content Management
+# Admin Panel APIs

-This document provides a comprehensive overview of the APIs designed for administrators to manage course content.
+This document provides a comprehensive overview of the APIs designed for admin panel for CHITTI.

 ## Course Retrieval